Irene Heim: Research

 She is the co-author with Angelika Kratzer of Semantics in Generative Grammar, an influential textbook of formal semantics, and was a founding co-editor (also with Kratzer) of the journal Natural Language Semantics.

 Awards

 In 2010 Irene Heim was awarded a Senior Fellowship of the Zukunftskolleg at the University of Konstanz.

 In 2012 she was inducted as a Fellow of the Linguistic Society of America.

 In 2014 Heim was the recipient of a festschrift, The Art and Craft of Semantics.

+In 2024 she was awarded the Rolf Schock Prize jointly with Hans Kamp.